Skip to main content

 More Information about the Study

 Your household was randomly selected for this study from the U.S. Postal Service Delivery File, and you were identified as the person in the study’s age range.
-We are contacting you now because you participated in a similar survey last year.
-In addition to the $5 to thank you for your time, after you return the survey this year, you will receive $20 as further thanks for contributing to this important research.
+We are contacting you now because you participated in a similar survey in 2022.
+In addition to the $5 to thank you for your time, after you return the survey this year, you will receive $25 as further thanks for contributing to this important research.
 However, the decision to participate is completely voluntary.
+This is the final survey for this study, so you will not be contacted again to participate after this year.

 This study is about how life experiences, including religious and spiritual activities, social relationships, and the economy affect people’s physical and mental health including alcohol and drug use.
 We also want to learn how people feel about these experiences and whether people can access and use health and mental health services.